Supplemental Slack info for you and your team.

 🙇 Centralizing information

-Before Slack, funneling feedback to the product team required a great deal of time from Taylor's team.
+Before Slack, funneling feedback to the product team required a great deal of time from Anne's team.
 They had to:

 Identify important feedback manually, and try to find the right person to forward it to.